Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 ### Specifying nodes

-Each boot set also specifies a set of nodes to be applied to.
-There are three different ways to specify the nodes.
+Each boot set also specifies a set of nodes that are the targets of the boot set.
-The `node_list`, `node_groups`, or `node_role` values can each be specified as a comma-separated list.
+There are three different fields used to specify the nodes: `node_list`, `node_groups`, or `node_roles_groups`.

 #### Node list